njmulsqb/njmulsqb.github.io/resume.md

 ### Certified Network Security Specialist - ICSI, UK

 This course provides a holistic view of modern network security including operating system hardening, firewalls, intrusion-detection systems, VPNs and Encryption.
 Physical Security, Standards, System Security and Security Policies are also included.
+Certificate can be seen [here](https://www.credential.net/4163ad18-e209-41f2-b738-65ba5552609f#gs.9u7w6d)

+### Secure Coding Course - We Hack Purple Academy

+This language-agnostic course taught me the basics of secure coding for the web, as well as gave an overview of common vulnerabilities found in web applications, common application security activities and what I as a software developer need to do in order to be PCI compliant while handling credit card and other payment information from customers.
+Certificate can be seen [here](https://www.credential.net/62522e28-3c25-4ab4-a36b-dd3189b28bcf)

 ### Unix Badge - Pentester Lab